yujiakai8888/CPO_LAB1/README.md

 ## Design notes

--   In this lab work, We have completed some basic operations on the dictionary structure.
+-In this lab work, We have completed some basic operations on the dictionary structure.
  These operations about: add, remove,size,key_number,is_member, to_list,from_list,filter,map,reduce,__iter__,__next__ and monoid_add .
  Our code has been committed into the github [https://github.com/yujiakai8888/gitrespo](https://github.com/yujiakai8888/CPO_LAB1/)